-The post offers the opportunity to become proficient in biofluid sample processing, analytical techniques such as ELISA and to gain experience in neurodegeneration research as it relates to motor neuron disease (amyotrophic lateral sclerosis) and frontotemporal dementia.
+The post offers the opportunity to become proficient in biofluid sample processing, analytical techniques such as ELISA, experience of working within a Quality Management System of a GCLP laboratory and to gain experience in neurodegeneration research as it relates to MND.
 As such the post would be very suitable for a bioscience graduate who is considering going on to study for a doctorate in neuroscience.
 The post requires excellent organisational skills and attention to detail.